Twins and handedness

 Left-handedness always occurs at a lower frequency than right-handedness.
 Generally, left-handedness is found in 10.6% of the overall population.

-Some studies have reported that left-handedness is more common in twins than in singletons, occurring in 21% of people who are twins.
-However other studies did not find a higher left-handedness prevalence in twins compared to singletons.
+Some studies have reported that left-handedness is more common in twins than in singletons, while other studies find no such pattern.

-Twins and Singletons Left Hand Prevalence
+Twins and singletons left hand prevalence

 Monozygotic twins also known as identical twins are siblings that share the same genetic information because of their prenatal development.
 Monozygotic twins result from the fertilization of one egg and the division of that single embryo forming two embryos.
 However, just because a set of twins share the same genetic information, it does not mean they will exhibit the same traits and behaviors.
 There are different versions of a gene, which are called alleles.
 How a gene is expressed depends on the development of an individual throughout their life.
 Twins, although they come from the same background experience different things.
 So due to environmental factors a set of twins, even monozygotic, express genes differently.
 Handwriting is one of the traits that depend on the environment.
 For instance, the cerebellum, located in the hind brain is responsible for motor movements, such as handwriting.
 It uses sensory information, information from external environments, to control physical movements.
 Taking this fact into account, it is reasonable to assume that there would not be a correlation between twins and handwriting.
 However, there is a higher prevalence of left-handedness in twins compared to singletons, but this fact has yet to be determined.
-Referencing the mean proportions of left-handedness singletons are 8.5 percent, dizygotic twins are 14 percent and monozygotic twins are 14.5 percent.
+Referencing the mean proportions of left-handedness singletons are 8.5%, dizygotic twins are 14% and monozygotic twins are 14.5%.
 Using this data, it is theorized that twins have higher prevalence for left-handedness because of prenatal complications.
 For example, the pathological left-handedness syndrome has been speculated to contribute to why twins having a higher prevalence for left-handedness left-handedness syndrome states that when an injury occurs during early development it affects lateralization and ultimately handedness.
 Twins are more prone to perinatal injuries and are statistically more likely to have a premature birth compared to singletons.
-So, it would make sense for twins to have a higher prevalence of left-handedness.